 character expected.
 Kind of expected output.
 You can choose between "message", "report" or "logical".

 character expected.
-Default values: "FL".
+Default values: c("FL", "PD1").
 Vector of the size measure type controlled.

 numeric expected.
-Default values: 80.
-Maximum size threshold measured
+Default values: 10 and 80.
+Vector containing the lower and upper acceptable threshold for the size measured

 The function returns a character with output is "message", a data.frame with output is "report", a logical with output is "logical"